AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-35312-empty-graphql-request-throws-500-error-not-200-ok.md

 ---
-description: The MDVA-35312 patch fixes the issue where an empty GraphQL request throws error response code 500.
-This patch is available when the Quality Patches Tool (QPT) 1.0.18 is installed.
-The patch ID is MDVA-35312.
-Please note that the issue was fixed in Adobe Commerce 2.4.3.
+title: "MDVA-35312: empty GraphQL request throws 500 error not 200 OK"
 labels: 2.4.1-p1,2.4.2,500 error,GraphQL,QPT 1.0.18,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,support tools,Adobe Commerce,cloud infrastructure,on-premises
-title: 'MDVA-35312: empty GraphQL request throws 500 error not 200 OK'
 ---

-# MDVA-35312: empty GraphQL request throws 500 error not 200 OK

 The MDVA-35312 patch fixes the issue where an empty GraphQL request throws error response code 500.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.18 is installed.
 The patch ID is MDVA-35312.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.